 A closer look at

-Advanced dry AMD and Geographic Atrophy (GA) are the same terms used to describe the advanced form of dry age-related macular degeneration (dry AMD), which is a leading cause of blindness worldwide.1,2
+Advanced dry age-related macular degeneration (AMD) and Geographic Atrophy (GA) are the same terms used to describe the advanced form of dry age-related macular degeneration (dry AMD), which is a leading cause of blindness worldwide.1,2

-If you or someone you care about is affected by AMD, in particular advanced dry AMD or GA, then this site is designed to provide you with more information and support.
+If you or someone you care about is affected by AMD, in particular advanced dry age-related macular degneration or Geographic Atrophy, then this site is designed to provide you with more information and support.

 This site is for information purposes only; it should not be used for diagnosing or treating a health problem or disease.
 Please consult your healthcare provider for further advice.